Introduction to TAR Command in Linux

 In Linux “tar” command symbolize by tape archive, mainly utilized by administrators in Linux/Unix system for tape drives backup.
 Tar command mostly utilized to create and compress archive dataFiles which can be easily moved from one device to another device.
 Tar command is also termed by different names like gzip, tarball, and bzip in Unix /Linux.

-We will discuss different illustrations of tar command illustrations which will include creation of archive dataFiles using different compression techniques(tar,tar.gz,tar.bz2), extraction of archive dataFile, single dataFile, view data of dataFile, verify, add dataFiles/directory to archive dataFile and also to estimate the size of tar dataFile and may more.
+We will see different illustrations of tar command illustrations which will include the creation of archive dataFiles using different compression techniques(tar,tar.gz,tar.bz2), extraction of archive dataFile, single dataFile, view data of dataFile, verify, add dataFiles/directory to archive dataFile and also to estimate the size of tar dataFile and may more.

 Understanding of Archive dataFiles

-An Archive dataFile is a dataFile which comprises one and also more dataFiles besides metadata.
-These dataFiles collect multiple data dataFiles together into a single dataFile to reduce the storage space and easily portable
+An Archive dataFile is a dataFile that comprises one and also more dataFiles besides metadata.
+These dataFiles collect multiple data dataFiles together into a single dataFile to reduce the storage space and easily portable.

--f -> To creates an archive with dataFilename given
+- -f -> To create an archive with dataFilename given.

--u -> To archives and adds to an existing archive dataFile
+- -u -> To archive and add to an existing archive dataFile.

--v -> To displays data in Verbose mode
+- -v -> To display data in verbose mode.

 Applications of Tar Command

 Given below are the various applications of tar command in detail: